 The Volcano Art Center is located within the Hawaii Volcanoes National Park, close to the Kilauea visitor center.
 The art center is an educational organization whose mission it is to promote, develop, and perpetuate the artistic and cultural heritage of Hawaii’s people and environment through activities in the visual, literary, and performing arts.

-You can visit their website to look for upcoming events, demonstrations, classes and workshops.
+Local artists help give art classes and workshops in topics including painting, pottery, glass staining, food preparation, etc. You can visit their website to look for upcoming demonstrations, classes and workshops.

 Monday Movie Nights start at 7pm and feature movies ranging from local films to Hollywood blockbusters, old and new.
 Movies are FREE but a $5 donation per-person is appreciated.
 Popcorn, soft drinks, beer and snacks are available for purchase.
 More information here.

 Nature and Rain Forest at the Volcano Art Center